keiferc/simpleds/README.md

 # simpleds

-A lightweight Python 3 package containing module `simpleds` that provides a collection of first-order data science functions with simple and consistent function contracts.
+A lightweight Python 3 package containing modules that provide a collection of first-order data science functions with simple and consistent function contracts.
 Built with a functional programming paradigm and functions as a simplifying wrapper for major Python data science modules (e.g. `numpy`, `scipy`, etc).